scruss/holestone-tartan/README.md

 # holestone-tartan

-An archive of Robert Bradford's mktartan program, compiled from its scattered remains
+An archive of Robert Bradford's mktartan program, compiled from its scattered remains on the net.